Wasealex/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10-mirror_permissions copy sets of mode of a file as another file(reference) 11-directories_permissions create execute permission to subdirrectories but not regular files(-R a+X) 12-directory_permissions creating a directory with a permission on the same line (-m)
+10-mirror_permissions copy sets of mode of a file as another file(reference) 11-directories_permissions create execute permission to subdirrectories but not regular files(-R a+X) 12-directory_permissions creating a directory with a permission on the same line (-m) 13-change_group changing group owner of a given file(chgrp)